Day 1: Arrival in Lyon

 Since 1998 Lyon’s old part of town is part of the UNESCO World Cultural Heritage.
 Mighty churches, about 30 museums and an excellent food serving industry guarantee a delightful stay.

-Already after just a few kilometres the futuristic museum Des Confluences appears with its spectacular location on an island at the confluence of the rivers Rhône and Saône.
-You follow the course of your companion, the river Rhône and soon you reach Vienne with its many remains of an ancient Roman colony.
+After just a few kilometers the futuristic museum Des Confluences appears with its spectacular location on an island at the confluence of the rivers Rhône and Saône.
+(Note: There is traffic in the cities as well as Lyon.
+We recommend going by train to Givor, ticket not included in tour price).
+You follow the course of your companion, the Rhône River, and soon you reach Vienne with its many remains of an ancient Roman colony.
 You will be impressed by the temple of Augustus and Livia and by the biggest Roman theatre in Gaul.

 Day 3: Serrières – Valence (37 miles/60 km)

-After that you will soon reach the main town of the Drôme-region called Valence.
-Also called the Northern Gate to Provence, it will amaze you with its vibrant town centre full of cafés and restaurants.
+After that, you will soon reach Valence, the main town of the Drôme-region.
+Also called the Northern Gate to Provence, it will amaze you with its vibrant town center full of cafés and restaurants.

 Day 4: Valence – Montélimar (40 miles/65 km)

-Effortlessly you cycle through the fertile Rhône-valley.
-The temptation for "petty larceny of food" is especially high today, since there are peaches, apples, and kiwis growing directly along the route.
-Nevertheless, make sure you also look up and do not miss high up a once proud castle which has sadly crumbled and turned into a ruin but still keeps a watchful eye over the valley.
-In today’s Day Finish Montélimar it is all about nougat, which is produced here in special quality.
-Temptations from dawn to dusk...
+Effortlessly you cycle through the fertile Rhône Valley.
+The temptation for petty theft is high today since there are peaches, apples, and kiwis growing directly along the route.
+Make sure you look up to see the once-proud castle, now a ruin, keeping a watchful eye over the valley.

 Today, you explore the region Drôme Provencal.
-Enjoy small romantic towns, called "Villages perchés" and old romantic churches with the background of the mountains Drôme.
+Enjoy small, charming towns, called "Villages perchés," and old Romanic churches with the Drôme mountains in the background.
 Cycle alongside many wonderful lavender fields throughout the day.

 Day 6: Montélimar – Bourg St. Andéol (19 miles/30 km)

 Today’s stage is very short and hence leaves you with lots of time to just enjoy!
-Several times you switch from one side of the river Rhône to the other side via impressive suspension bridges.
+Several times you switch from one side of the Rhône River to the other via impressive suspension bridges.
 Then onwards along the cycle path to the former diocesan town of Viviers.